Good day to you, Friend!

 Medical Demonstration – Immediately after each battle

 Stop at the apothecary tent to learn about 18th-century medicine.
-Several surgical techniques will be demonstrated.
+Several surgical techniques will be demonstrated, and none of them will be frightening to watch.

 Projects – twice daily 9:30 AM & 1:30 PM